 1. Fruit-Forward Riffs

-- Strawberry Caipirinha – Muddle 3 ripe berries.
+- Strawberry Caipirinha – Muddle 3 ripe strawberries.

 - Passionfruit Caipirinha – Add 1 tbsp pulp.